piotrselak/dotnet_internship/README.md

 ```
 dotnet restore
 ```
-Will fetch all needed packages.
+This will fetch all needed packages.

 Now go to the ./contacts/Server directory.
 Type:
 ```